ย

 MโLOK vs. Picatinny โ which is better for weapon lights?

-MโLOK is lighter, lowerโprofile, and has no sharp edges โ more comfortable for bare hands[reference:34].
+MโLOK is lighter, lowerโprofile, and has no sharp edges โ more comfortable for bare hands.
 Picatinny is the industry standard with the widest accessory compatibility.
 Both work well with proper mounts.
 Choose based on your handguard and preference.
-Many users run MโLOK handguards with Picatinny adapter sections for lights.

 How do I know if my pressure switch is compatible?

 Check the plug type.
-Weapon light pressure switches are not universal โ the switch plug must match the port on your specific weapon light tailcap[reference:35].
-Brinyteโs remote switches are designed for Brinyte PT16A and compatible lights.
+Weapon light pressure switches are not universal โ the switch plug must match the port on your specific weapon light tailcap.
+Brinyte's remote switches are designed for Brinyte PT16A and compatible lights.
 Verify before purchasing.

 What torque should I use for light mounts?